Exam Timer

 Incidental findings:

-Acute inflammation of the appendix in a patient with a congenital condition causing cyst formation in the kidneys and liver.
+The patient incidentally has a congenital condition causing cyst formation in the kidneys and liver.

 Principal diagnosis: